arjpar/WebShield/README.md

 ### About Donations & Financial Transparency

-* **Tax Considerations**: While we use the term "donations" for simplicity, please be aware that these contributions may be legally classified as income rather than charitable donations.
+* **Tax Considerations**: While we may use the term "donations", "contributions", "support" for simplicity, please be aware that these financial contributions may be legally classified as income rather than charitable donations.
 Since WebShield+ offers specific benefits in exchange for financial support (early access, increased influence, etc.), these transactions may technically function as a support contract.
 But I'm not a lawyer.
 * **Non-Profit Status**: WebShield is not a registered non-profit organization, and contributions are not tax-deductible for donors.
 * **Distribution Notice**: WebShield is currently distributed through TestFlight.
 We continue explore long-term distribution options (meaning App Store or currently TestFlight, those are the only two options) that align with our values.
 We're committed to being transparent about our distribution methods and any changes to them.
 * **Hobby Project Status**: WebShield is a side project developed in my free time as a full-time student.
 While I'm dedicated to its continued development and improvement, the pace of updates may reflect its hobby status.
-All "donations" are sent to my personage under my name.
+All financial "donations", "contributions", and "support" are sent to my personage under my name.
 * **Disclaimer**: This disclosure is for informational purposes only and does not constitute legal or tax advice.

 ---